-An introduction to algebra, problem solving, operations with real numbers, ratio, proportion, linear equations, and systems of linear equations.
+linear equations.
 Enrollment is based on placement test scores.
 (Credit not applicable toward a degree or certificate.)

-MTH 0011 MATH SKILLS

-This course provides an option for students who score a 17 or 18 on the mathematics portion of the ACT or an equivalent score on an approved placement examination to enroll concurrently in this course and MTH 1023 College Algebra.
+MTH 0011 MATH SKILLS 1-0-1 This course provides an option for students who score a 17 or 18 on the mathematics portion of the ACT or an equivalent score on an approved placement examination to enroll concurrently in this course and MTH 1023 College Algebra.
 Also, students successively completing MTH 0102, Fundamentals of Math, with a "B" or higher, may take this course.
 Class will meet two hours per week and will provide students the concepts and mechanics needed for College Algebra.
 Students must complete this course with a grade of "C" or higher to receive their credit for MTH 1023 College Algebra.
 Students who do not remain in and pass this course will be administratively withdrawn from College Algebra.
 Prerequisite: Mathematics score of 17 or 18 on the ACT or equivalent score on an approved placement examination; or a "B" or higher in MTH 0203, Essentials of Math.
 Corequisite: MTH 1023 (College Algebra).